-- 1.1 The Statement of Community Involvement (SCI) sets out how the District Council will consult and involve others in planning matters in New Forest District outside the National Park.
-It covers both the preparation of local plans and planning guidance, and applications for planning permission. - 1.2 This Statement of Community Involvement (SCI) replaces the previous version adopted in 2006.
+1.1 The Statement of Community Involvement (SCI) sets out how the District Council will consult and involve others in planning matters in New Forest District outside the National Park.
+It covers both the preparation of local plans and planning guidance, and applications for planning permission.